Accessors (Getter/Setter) and Singleton Traits in PHP

 }

-The code snippet above uses the ReflectionClass provided by PHP to enable classes it is incorporated into still define a unique constructor method.
+The code snippet above uses PHP’s ReflectionClass to enable classes that incorporate it to still define a unique constructor method.
 Below is an example that highlights the trait in action.

 class Logger {